S1l3ntC0nquer/MainBlog/Main_CX330/source/about/index.md

 # Whoami

 Hello world.
-My name is **Blake Chen**, and the IDs I often use in the cyber world are **CX330** & **The Star** (since CX330 is hard to pronounce).
+My name is **Kalpesh Solanki**, and the IDs I often use in the cyber world are **S1l3ntC0nquer** & **The Star** (since S1l3ntC0nquer is hard to pronounce).
 I am currently a college student, majoring in computer science.
 I want to become a really great hacker, just like Condor or The Mentor.

 I'm a perfectionist, always striving to optimize everything in my life.
 When I fall short of my own expectations, it frustrates me, even though I know perfection is unattainable.
 Sometimes I try too hard and make a lot of things overflow, such as my brain, my schedule, my emotions, etc.